Where to stay in Santorini

 It’s a great location for sunset, especially in June when the sun sets between Oia and the small island of Thirasia.

 It’s one of the most charming villages in Santorini, with the typical whitewashed houses built on multiple levels of terraces, all facing the caldera and the sunset.

 Most of the accommodations in Imerovigli have a magnificent view, in a more relaxing environment and local feeling, especially when you walk in the small maze of alleys and tiny streets.

 You may also have a walk to the Skaros Rock, the ruins of one of the five fortresses of Thira (the old name of Santorini), for a majestic view.

 Another great spot is the Ekklisia Theoskepasti, a few meters walk past Skaros; it’s a beautiful church with again an amazing view, a great spot for a few photos.

-Because you are more after a romantic stay, without the Fira hordes of tourists, especially between June and August.
 The restaurants are more “local” and the architecture is really what you pictured from Santorini.

 Oia is the second most famous town in Santorini (Fira is still holding the crown), right in the northern area of the island.